buildpacks-community/scafall/FAQ.md

 Where filenames, directory paths or source text files contain a template variable, eg: `{{.Foo}}`, then it is usual to add a prompt in the top-level `prompts.toml` file.
 The `prompts.toml` file allows the end-user to provide a value for `Foo`.
 If a template project uses a `prompts.toml` file it must be included in the project root directory.

-## Define a Template Collection

-A template collection is a git repository that contains multiple template projects.

-Create a `git` repository.
-Within that repository add a directory for each project template in the collection.
-The contents of each project template follows the structure described in [Define a Template Project](#define_a_template_project).

-Given a template collection, the end-user is prompted to choose to create a project from one of the project templates.

 ## Create a Templated Directory

 In a project template we can create a directory such as `pkg/{{.PackageName}}`.
 In an output project `{{.PackageName}}`  will be replaces with the value of `PackageName` variable.